Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/E202-Binding.md

 		export SRUN_CPUS_PER_TASK=16
 		```

-		On LUMI this is not strictly necessary as the Slurm SBATCH processing has been modified to set
+		On LUMI this is not strictly necessary as the Slurm `sbatch` processing has been modified to set
 		this environment variable, but that was a clunky patch to reconstruct some old behaviour of Slurm
 		and we have already seen cases where the patch did not work (but that were more complex cases that
 		required different environment variables for a similar function).